-3. The Day You Begin
+3. The Day You Begin by Jacqueline Woodson

 The Day You Begin follows different students as they spend time at school.
 Each student feels different from their classmates, and shys away from what makes them unique.
 One student spent the summer reading books and taking care of her sister, one student speaks another language and is from another country, and another student enjoys a lunch that is unfamiliar to her classmates.
 The day that each student begins is the day they share their stories about who they are and what makes them special.
 Students will enjoy this story that explores diversity and the importance of owning who we are.

-4. The Kissing Hand
+4. The Kissing Hand by Audrey Penn

-Chester the raccoon does not want to go to school.
+In the story The Kissing Hand, Chester the raccoon does not want to go to school.
 He wants to stay at home and be with his mother, play with his friends, play with toys, read his books, and swing on his swing.
 Mrs. Raccoon tells Chester that sometimes we have to do things that we don’t want to do and can be scary, but that he will love school once he starts.

 Chester’s mother teaches him about the kissing hand.
 She kisses the palm of his hand and says that whenever he feels lonely at school he can hold his palm to his cheek and think ‘Mommy loves you.’
 This makes Chester feel a lot better and know that his mother’s love will always be with him.
 When it is time to go to school, Chester is ready.
 He gives his mother her own kissing hand and dances away to school.
 This is one of the classic first day of school books for lower elementary students!

-5. A Tiger Tail
+5. A Tiger Tail by Mike Boldt

 When Anya gets to school, she bumps into another classmate named Ben.
 She is surprised to see that Ben has bunny ears.
 When the two enter the classroom, everyone in class is unique.
-There is one student in a wheelchair, someone wearing headphones, a student with ears like a mouse, and even the teacher has very big teeth.
+There is one student in a wheelchair, someone wearing headphones, a student that has ears like a mouse, and even the teacher has very big teeth.
 When Anya realizes the diversity in her classroom, she finally feels better about her tiger tail.

-6. School’s First Day of School
+6. School’s First Day of School by Adam Rex

+The story School’s First Day of School is about a school that is nervous about its first day hosting students.
 Over the summer a brand new school was built, it was named Frederick Douglass Elementary.
 While the janitor cleaned, School was happy it was just the two of them.
 However, the janitor explained that soon the teachers and students would come for the first day and School did not know how to feel about that.